HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

     cur_cal_regs = Regions.read(radec_xtend_calib_reg_path.format(oi=oi), format="ds9")
     for cur_reg in cur_cal_regs:
         cur_reg.visual["color"] = "white"
+        # Make sure the frame is consistent with the source/back regions later, as
+        #  otherwise HEASoft tools will get confused
+        cur_reg.center = cur_reg.center.transform_to("icrs")

     # The '.regions' just retrieves a list of region objects, we don't need to keep
     #  the calibration regions in the regions module 'Regions' class they are read into